 If you wish to explore Tuscany then having Florence as your base is a good idea.
 You can either rent a car that will give you the possibility to explore all the surrounding areas at your own pace or if you don’t feel confident enough to drive around in a foreign country then you can just use the train or organized bus excursions.
 On our fourth day in Italy we booked a full day tour to visit Siena and San Gimignano.
+(Check out this post: Tuscany itinerary for one week)

 I had booked the trip through Viator although when I arrived to Florence I had found a booklet of another travel agent that actually offers a better package that included an actual visit to a winery in Chianti and lunch (not included in the Viator package).